Motivic cohomology of equicharacteristic schemes: Comparison to lisse motivic cohomology

 \begin{corollary} For $j\ge1$, the functor $\tau^{\le j+2}\bb Z(j)^\sub{mot}:\CAlg_\bb F^\sub{h.loc}\to\text D(\bb Z)$ is left Kan extended from henselisations of essentially smooth, local $\bb F$-algebras. \end{corollary} \begin{proof} Corollary \ref{corollary_Hilb_90} and Proposition \ref{proposition_91} imply that $\tau^{\le j+2}\bb Z(j)^\sub{mot}=\tau^{\le j}\bb Z(j)^\sub{mot}$ on Henselian local $\bb F$-algebras, so the claim reduces to Theorem \ref{thm_lke_lej}. \end{proof}

 An important consequence of the above results is a partial description of weight one motivic cohomology.

-\begin{corollary}[Weight one motivic cohomology] For any qcqs $\bb F$-scheme $X$, the cofibre of the comparison map $R\Gamma_\sub{Nis}(X,\bb G_m)[-1]\quis \bb Z(1)^\sub{mot}(X)$ from \eqref{eq:c1-mot} is supported in degrees $>3$.
+\begin{corollary}[Weight one motivic cohomology] For any qcqs $\bb F$-scheme $X$, the cofibre of the first Chern class map $R\Gamma_\sub{Nis}(X,\bb G_m)[-1]\to \bb Z(1)^\sub{mot}(X)$ from \eqref{eq:c1-mot} is supported in degrees $>3$.
 In particular there are natural isomorphisms \end{corollary} \begin{proof} It is enough to prove the claim Nisnevich locally, i.e., that the map $A^\times[-1]\to \tau^{\le 3}\bb Z(1)^\sub{mot}(A)$ is an equivalence for any Henselian local $\bb F$-algebra $A$.
-But that is exactly what the Corollary~\ref{cor:lke-hloc} states in the case $j=1$. \end{proof}
+But that is exactly what Corollary~\ref{cor:lke-hloc} states in the case $j=1$. \end{proof}

+\begin{remark}[Weight one motivic cohomology versus Nisnevich cohomology of $\bb G_m$] The first Chern class map $R\Gamma_\sub{Nis}(X,\bb G_m)[-1]\to \bb Z(1)^\sub{mot}(X)$ is an equivalence whenever $X$ is a Noetherian $\bb F$-scheme of dimension $\le 2$ (we will prove this in Corollary \ref{corol_surfaces}), but not in general: here we present a three dimensional example.

+Following the notation of Example \ref{example_cones_0}, let $Y$ be a two-dimensional, smooth, geometrically connected, projective variety over a field $k$, equipped with a fixed embedding $Y\into \bb P_k^N$, and let $R$ be the associated homogenous coordinate ring; also let $A=R_\frak m^h$ be the henselian local ring of the affine cone $\Spec(R)$ at its irrelevant maximal ideal $\frak m$, and

+the abstract blow-up square corresponding to the desingularisation $X\times_RA$ of $\Spec(A)$.
+The forthcoming pro cdh descent Theorem \ref{theorem_Weibel_vanishing} therefore yields a cartesian square of pro complexes